Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 She sent out orders that Iwathi and Feirweg be arrested.
 They could not possibly have missed their half-sister’s malfeasance, which meant they must be complicit.
 Interrogation would prove it.

-As for the other Houses, the Gao, and those pliable *buffoons* sitting on the Dominion Security Council...That would require guile.
+As for the other Houses, the Gao, and those pliable *buffoons* sitting on the Dominion Security Council...
+That would require guile.
 She had nobody she could rely on, right now.
 And Daar had ably proven that a direct fight was unwinnable.

 She would need to fight the indirect fight herself.
 Alone, unsupported, untrusting.
 It was the only road to victory now.